chinsiang99/aws-cloud-practinioner-prep/README.md

 2. Security and Compliance - 30%
 3. Cloud Technology and Service - 34%
 4. Billing, Pricing, and Support - 12%

+This repo will be categorized with four folders for each domain, and each folder has an associate README file